-Chris is a partner in Bricker & Eckler's Real Estate group.
-His practice includes general commercial real estate law and commercial real estate lending, with an emphasis on conventional commercial real estate finance, low-income housing tax credit finance, historic tax credit finance and government based subsidized finance and guaranty programs.
+Chris Swank's practice includes general commercial real estate law and commercial real estate lending, with an emphasis on conventional commercial real estate finance, low-income housing tax credit finance, historic tax credit finance and government-based subsidized finance and guaranty programs.
 His practice also includes general real estate matters relating to the acquisition, development, leasing, and sale of commercial real estate, together with residential and commercial condominium projects.

 Represented multiple banks in connection with over 100 construction and permanent loans for low-income housing tax credit projects utilizing the USDA Rural Development 538 Loan Guaranty Program.

 Equity bridge loan for a massive LIHTC project

 Represented a national platform bank in connection with an equity bridge loan for an approximately $115,000,000 low-income housing tax credit rehabilitation project in Massachusetts involving MHFA Bond financing and Fannie Mae financing

 Represented a national platform bank in connection with construction loans totaling $15,000,000 for two phases of a Section 8, low-income housing tax credit, revitalization project in New Jersey involving a ground-lease structure and County Bond proceeds, HOME Loan proceeds, FHLB Loan proceeds and HUD Replacement Housing Factor Funds.

 Multi-state shopping center refinance

 Represented a super regional bank in connection with a $37,000,000 line of credit/refinance transaction for a multi-state shopping center portfolio involving a co-obligor arrangement with a Canadian parent entity.